Call for PI-Based Applications for a Trinity Research Doctorate Award 2025-26

 i.
 25 marks for the quality of research design and methodology.

 ii.
 35 marks for research impact including overall significance and degree of innovation of the project.
 Note: It will be a requirement to evidence consideration has been given to the project’s contribution towards enhancing our local and global social and sustainability ambitions.
-This element will not be weighted but is a mandatory requirement in each application.
+This element will not be separately weighted but is a mandatory requirement in each application.

 iii.
 20 marks for evidence related to the impact of an award on the PI/Supervisor’s research trajectory.